 I’m using a silicon pad to press on with my EasyPress.

 We purchased the silicon pad rather than the EasyPress mat, because the latter didn’t ship to my address at the time.
 While there isn’t a lot of difference, the EasyPress mat is probably the better choice!

 I pre-pressed my garment for five seconds to remove wrinkles and moisture from the shirt.

 I put my design together and worked out exactly where I wanted it to be on the shirt.

-I’m going to press one part at a time as I need the placement to be perfect, so that it all fits together nicely.
-I decided to start with the biggest part of the dress first, so I removed all the other parts I’m not pressing yet.
+I’m going to press one part at a time, as I need the placement to be perfect.
+I decided to start with the biggest part of the dress first, and removed all the other parts I’m not pressing yet.